rollbear/strong_type/README.md

 Public domain.
 May change to something else if experimentation proves successful.

-Very much inspired by [`@foonathan`](https://twitter.com/foonathan) [`type_safe`](https://github.com/foonathan/type_safe) library, but aim is slightly different.
+Very much inspired by [@foonathan's](https://twitter.com/foonathan) [`type_safe`](https://github.com/foonathan/type_safe) library, but aim is slightly different.
 Limit scope for type safety only.
 No runtime checks.
-Also strive for a higher level abstraciton of the needed functionality.
-The idea is to suffer no runtime penalty, but to capture misuse at compile time (for example accidentally subtracting from a handle, or swapping to parameters in a functiion call) while still being easy to use for inexperienced programmers.
+Also strive for a higher level abstraction of the needed functionality.
+The idea is to suffer no runtime penalty, but to capture misuse at compile time (for example accidentally subtracting from a handle, or swapping two parameters in a function call) while still being easy to use for inexperienced programmers.

 Example use: